List of monarchs in Britain by length of reign: Ten longest-reigning British monarchs

 These are the ten longest-reigning monarchs in the British Isles for whom there is reliable recorded evidence.
+This list excludes Constantine II of Scotland who ruled for approximately 43 years from circa 900 to 943.

 Complete list of the unitary monarchy

-Great Britain

 On 1 May 1707, under the Acts of Union 1707, the Kingdom of England united with the Kingdom of Scotland as the Kingdom of Great Britain.

-United Kingdom

-On 1 January 1801 the Kingdom of Great Britain united with the Kingdom of Ireland to become the United Kingdom of Great Britain and Ireland, becoming the United Kingdom of Great Britain and Northern Ireland by Act of Parliament in 1927 following the creation of the Irish Free State in 1922.
+Then, on 1 January 1801, the Kingdom of Great Britain united with the Kingdom of Ireland to become the United Kingdom of Great Britain and Ireland, becoming the United Kingdom of Great Britain and Northern Ireland by Act of Parliament in 1927 following the creation of the Irish Free State in 1922.

 Complete list of the kingdoms

 England

 Includes English monarchs from the installation of Alfred the Great as King of Wessex in 871 to Anne (House of Stuart) and the Acts of Union on 1 May 1707, when the crown became part of the Kingdom of Great Britain.